Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 7.3 Towards Structural Reliance

 The goal is to make reliance structurally defensible by fixing (and committing) what is being evaluated and by forcing every challenge to state an alternative boundary.
-When reliance is audit-based, disagreement cannot dissolve accountability: it either produces a new committed boundary packet or is recorded as an unbounded objection.

 7.4 Intellectual Origin and Jungian Lineage

 The theoretical origin of Ghost Drift is grounded in Jungian analytical psychology, encountered by the author through sustained reading and interpretation—particularly within the Japanese Jungian tradition articulated in the writings of Hayao Kawai.
 The core formative insight is structural: meaning and responsibility become possible only when experience is given form and boundary, rather than merely accumulating content.
-The evidential dialogue logs and symbolic diagrams included as case materials document the concrete moment where structurally deep inquiry externalizes previously unarticulated inner material into socially shareable and evaluable artifacts, motivating a structural parallel to individuation as boundary-making and communicable symbolization.

 7.5 Epistemic Stance: Structural Fixation as the Goal

 By establishing operational definitions (Ghost Drift), structural boundaries (QSI/ATS), and non-retroactive evidence, we aim to construct a ground where accountability is structurally fixed.
 The "victory condition" of this research is not measurement itself, but the creation of a structure where the evasion of responsibility becomes impossible.
-Therefore, the pass/fail condition of this paper is defined strictly by whether the BP/RP artifacts are aligned and non-retroactively verifiable.

 Chapter 8: Crisis and Emergency Structural Intelligence